cnbbooks/lfe-sicp/src/ch2/sequence-operations.md

 ```

-For ``even-fibs/1``, we enumerate the integers from 0 to $$n$$, generate the Fibonacci number for each of these integers, filter the resulting sequence to keep only the even elements, and accumulate the results into a list:
+For ``even-fibs/1``, we enumerate the integers from 0 to \\(n\\), generate the Fibonacci number for each of these integers, filter the resulting sequence to keep only the even elements, and accumulate the results into a list:

 ```lisp
 (defun even-fibs (n)